 Deputies say the family shootout started when the 26-year-old Clark from LaGrange arrived at his father's Coweta County house with a gun in his pocket — a gun his father did not want in his house.
 When the father tried to disarm his son, deputies say he pulled the weapon on his father.

 "The father saw the imprint of the gun, that’s the outline of the gun in his clothing," said Inv.
 Toby Nix of the Coweta County Sheriff’s Office.

-Deputies say when Clark would not surrender his gun, the father retrieved his gun and chased him from the house.
+Deputies say when Clarke would not surrender his gun, the father retrieved his gun and chased him from the house.

-Deputies say the video continues with Mario Clark running back into the frame, sprinting toward his father, and firing shots.
+Deputies say the video continues with Mario Clarke running back into the frame, sprinting toward his father, and firing shots.
 They say the father returned fire, in an obvious fight for his life.